 I am compelled to correct a report posted on Zerohedge about the cliff-dive going on in commercial, industrial and consumer loans.
 The report in ZH suggested the plunge is connected to two possibilities: 1) this one from a Wall Street sleazebag from Barclays: “it is possible that companies have shifted from the loan to the bond market, and are selling more bonds to lock in cheap financing before rates rise, while not encumbering assets with issuing unsecured debt;” and 2) political uncertainty connected to Trump.

 The first possibility could have some small amount of legitimacy except that if you parse through all the data available at the Fed, you’ll see that bank credit has plunged across the entire spectrum of U.S. business (I used size of loan as the proxy).
 Smaller businesses do not have access to public credit markets and thus the first explanation is the typical apology for a negative economic report that we would expect from a Wall Street con-artist.
 Furthermore, some people are forgetting that this decline of bank loans could be down to the fact that there are now more options for people to get loans.
 More people are looking into loans like the smaller Auto Title Loans as a way to get quick money rather than look to the banks for help.
+This is happening all over the world, with Swedens using snabblån utan UC to help when they are looking for some quick cash and others using payday lenders.
 The second possibility is part of the anti-Trump narrative found in the fake news reports coming from the ignorant.

 “It’s The Economy, Stupid”